 A. What is ASH?
-4 B. Who can be a member?
-4 C. Who can be included in my membership?
-4 D. Can groups join ASH?
+4 B. Statement of Beliefs 4 C. Who can be included in my membership?
+5 D. Can groups join ASH?
 6 E. How do I join?
 6 F. What happens when I join?
 6 G. How much does it cost to participate in ASH?
-Does ASH have different programs from which I ca an choose?
+Does ASH have different programs from which I can choose?
 7 H. Are my financial gifts tax-deductible?
 8 I. What should I do if I need medical care?
-9 J. What should I do with my medical bills?
+8 J. What should I do with my medical bills?
 9 K. What happens when ASH receives my bills?
 11 L. Should I ever pay my bills at the time I receive medical services?
 11 M. Should I apply for hospital financial assistance programs?
-12 N. What types of bills does ASH share?
+11 N. What types of bills does ASH share?
 12 O. When I have a medical need, am I responsible to pay part of it?
-15 P. What should I do about incidental health expenses that aren't shared by ASH?
+14 P. What should I do about incidental health expenses that aren't shared by ASH?
 15 Q. What should I do if I find out I'm pregnant?
 15 R. Are maternity bills eligible for sharing?
-15 S. How does ASH work for medicare-eligible people?
+15 S. How does ASH work for Medicare-eligible people?
 17 T. Are prescriptions eligible for sharing?
 17 U. Does ASH share bills for medical transportation?
 17 V. Does ASH share bills for medical appliances and equipment?
-18 W. Are bills from motorized vehicle accidents eligible for sharing??
+18 W. Are bills from motorized vehicle accidents eligible for sharing?
 18 X. What is the maximum amount ASH will share for a medical need?
-19 Y. What about medical bills exceeding the maximum sharing amount?
-19 Z. What is a pre-existing condition?
+18 Y. What about medical bills exceeding the maximum sharing amount?
+18 Z. What is a pre-existing condition?
 19 AA.
 Are bills from pre-existing conditions eligible for sharing?
 19 BB.
-How can I contribute toward Community Caring Page needs?
-20 DD.
 What measures are in place to make sure ASH operates with integrity and accountability?
-20 Appendix: Bills ineligible for sharing 22 Alliance for Shared Health Glossary 24 Alliance for Shared Health Plan Highlights 27 SHA Premier 27 SHA Proventive 27
+20 Appendix: Bills ineligible for sharing 22 Alliance for Shared Health Glossary 23 Alliance for Shared Health Plan Highlights 26 Appendix 1: Member Disclosure Statements 27